 Temperamentally, I have strong leanings towards scepticism about many things, including, perhaps surprisingly, much of the current enthusiasm for alternative medicine, which seems to me to present many of the features of a belief system, something I deplore.
 More about this here

 This site isn't only (or even mainly) about medicine.
 I've always had numerous interests outside medicine and this explains why you'll find a lot of writing here on topics quite unrelated to my professional background.
-This applies particularly to the book reviews, which reflect a pretty wide range of eclectic reading over half a century.
+This applies particularly to the book reviews, which reflect a pretty wide range of eclectic reading over more than half a century.
 In other words, I'm a self-confessed generalist.

 Please also see my recently published books for